mpdehaan/strider/README.md

 EARLY

+TODO:

-Toy implementation, not finished.
+    * Toy implementation, not finished.
 Unless you're a developer interested in this, you probably shouldn't use it.
+    * Minor code cleanup
+    * Finish CLI
-AWS code may have eventual consistency errors or instance state related buglets.
+    * AWS code may (?) have eventual consistency errors or instance state related buglets.
-Ansible provisioner probably doesn't allow input of all the flags you want.
-Ansilbe provisioner is really a generic shell provisioner, so make it one.
+    * Ansible provisioner is very literal, should just be a shell provisioner
-Missing CLI.
+    * Support standard EC2 credential profile files to allow shorter/easier entry
-Need to add the trivial "strider ssh" command too for quickly firing up a shell.
+    * Need to add the trivial "strider ssh" command too for quickly firing up a shell.

 GOT PLUGINS?
 ============